-The ARC Library maintains a large collection of current textbooks, comprising nearly 2,500 titles.
-However, this does not meet the need of all of our students, and there can be competition for reserve items, or students are limited to using the books in the library when open.
+The ARC Library maintains a large collection of current print textbooks, comprising nearly 2,500 titles.
+However, even when the library building is open this does not meet the need of all of our students, and there can be competition for reserve items, or students are limited to using the books in the library when open.
 If the materials are only available in print, and only a few copies are available for check-out in the library, then this is not sufficient access.
-While print copies of eBooks or online resources can be made available in the library (see above), this should only be as a supplement to the online resources.

 High textbook costs continue to deter students at ARC from purchasing assigned materials for classes, despite the fact that lack of such materials is injurious to successful completion of the course.
 As noted in several national surveys conducted by the Public Interest Research Group (PIRG) in 2014 and 2016, students are forced to forego assigned textbooks---which are an essential aid in learning new material, completing assignments, and studying for exams---because they are too expensive, and are knowingly accepting the risk of a lower grade to avoid paying for the textbook.
 The PIRG also found that students who had foregone purchasing a textbook were concerned that doing so would hurt their grade in a course, and more than half of the students felt significant concern for their grade.
 Students are not only choosing not to purchase the materials they are assigned by their professor, but they are knowingly accepting the risk of a lower grade to avoid paying for the textbook.